-Variable flight patterns over time were observed among species, with A. hyperici, A. graminis, and C. undatus standing out from the others because a fraction of their individuals covered long distances after the first or even subsequent trials (Figure 7; Figure 8).
-No such pattern was observed in another species, either due to a generally low flight activity, or comparatively lower lifespan in rearing conditions, reducing the number of consecutive trials per individual.
+Variable flight patterns over time were observed among species, with A. hyperici, A. graminis, and C. undatus standing out from the others because a fraction of their individuals remained alive and covered long distances after the first or even subsequent trials (Figures 5 and S4).
+No such pattern was observed in other species, either due to a generally low flight activity, or comparatively lower lifespan in rearing conditions, reducing the number of consecutive trials per individual.
 Regardless of species, 35 % of individuals were dead after the first trial, 70 % after the second and 86 % after the third.
-Most individuals (93 %) were dead after four trials, and the remaining (7 %) were composed of individuals of the three above-mentioned species (12 A. hyperici, 1 A. graminis and 1 C. undatus) as well as of 2 A. hastulifer.
-The vast majority of individuals that survived across multiple trials were unable to sustain long flight distances over time (mainly feeding the "[0]" category in figures 7 and 8), such as A. laticornis and A. hastulifer.
+Most individuals (93 %) were dead after four trials.
+The vast majority of individuals that survived across multiple trials were unable to sustain long flight distances over time (mainly feeding the "[0]" category in figures 5 and S4), such as A. laticornis and A. hastulifer.
 However, some individuals diverged from this trend.
-A female C. undatus and a male A. hyperici flew long distances even after their first flight mill trial, despite an experiment duration reduced to four hours in next trials (Figure 3; Figure 7), as well as a female A. hyperici flying more than 800 m during its fifth trial (although not indicated with an arrow in Figure 3; Figure 8).
-Remarkably, the extreme C. undatus female flew several kilometres in five consecutive trials, cumulating over 16 km of active flight after its capture (Figure 3).
-Finally, none of the individuals of the other species has reached the fourth trial.
+A female C. undatus and a male A. hyperici flew long distances even after their first flight mill trial, as well as a female A. hyperici flying more than 800 m during its fifth trial (although not indicated with an arrow in figure 3; Figures 5 and S4).
+Remarkably, the extreme C. undatus female flew several kilometres in five consecutive trials, cumulating over 16 km of active flight after its capture.

-Figure 7.
+Figure 5.
 Individual flight trajectories across four consecutive trials in the three most numerous species (A. laticornis, A. hyperici and A. olivicolor), with the first trial spanning eight hours and the following four hours.
-Total flight distance is discretized in categories of increasing width to simplify individual trajectories.
+Total flight distance is discretized in categories of increasing range to simplify individual trajectories.
 The NA category corresponds to missing data due to a technical issue during the trial (typically, a temporary escape of an individual).

-Figure 8.
-Individual flight trajectories across four consecutive trials in the less numerous species with the first trial spanning eight hours and the following four hours.
-Total flight distance is discretized in categories of increasing width to simplify individual trajectories.

 Discussion